 – The interior of a desanctified chapel went through multiple set transformations to serve as the backdrop for scenes of the USO Dance Hall, the infirmary, the military physical exam room, and recruiting hall.

 The scene in which Noah looks through a restaurant window and finds Allie dining with her fiancè was shot at High Cotton in Charleston.
 Peter Pierce, a manager at the restaurant, played the maitre d' Allie approaches as she walks into the restaurant.
 (This info was contributed by Peter's coworker, Jill Maynard.)

-Fun Quotes and Facts:
+The Notebook: Fun Quotes and Facts

 "I loved the fact that it was being shot in Charleston and Georgetown, because I love South Carolina."
 (Gena Rowlands)

-- The novel is primarily set in the real city of New Bern, North Carolina, but when the filmmakers came to South Carolina for location scouting they decided to do more than film here.
+The novel is primarily set in the real city of New Bern, North Carolina, but when the filmmakers came to South Carolina for location scouting they decided to do more than film here.
 They changed the movie's main setting to the fictional place of Seabrook, South Carolina.

 Ryan Gosling prepared for the role by living in Charleston for a few months prior to filming.
 He spent his mornings rowing on the Ashley River and his afternoons making furniture.

 The part of Rosemary is played by television and film actress Sylvia Jeffries, who hails from SC.